50-car train derailment causes big fire, evacuations in Ohio

 “She took a picture of the glow in the sky from the front porch,” McAnlis told WFMJ-TV.
 “That’s when I knew how substantial this was.”

-Mayor Trent Conaway told reporters that firefighters from three states responded due to the location of the derailment about 51 miles (82 kilometers) northwest of Pittsburgh and within 20 miles (32 kilometers) of the tip of West Virginia’s Northern Panhandle.
+Mayor Trent Conaway told reporters that firefighters from three states responded.
+The derailment happened about 51 miles (82 kilometers) northwest of Pittsburgh and within 20 miles (32 kilometers) of the tip of West Virginia’s Northern Panhandle.

 Freezing temperatures in the single digits complicated the response as trucks pumping water froze, Conaway said.

-Hazmat crews also responded to the scene to determine whether hazardous materials were involved, he said.
+Hazmat crews also responded to the scene to determine whether hazardous materials were involved, and air quality in the area is being monitored, officials said.

 Norfolk Southern said it has personnel on-site coordinating with first responders.